DataDrivenEcologicalSynthesis/VirtualBiogeography/data/README.md

   SL = Shark's Lair
   SPO = South Pacific Ocean
 - Species = The species idenfied in the screenshot (Genus species)
+- Interaction = species interactions identified from the screenshot (if possible).